lgoldstein/mina-sshd/README.md

     // using the client for multiple sessions... try (ClientSession session = client.connect(user, host, port).verify(...timeout...).getSession()) {
         session.addPasswordIdentity(...password..); // for password-based authentication
+        // or
+        session.addPublicKeyIdentity(...key-pair...); // for password-less authentication
-    or (Note: can add BOTH password AND public key identities - depends on the client/server security setup) session.addPublicKeyIdentity(...key-pair...); // for password-less authentication
+        // Note: can add BOTH password AND public key identities - depends on the client/server security setup

         session.auth().verify(...timeout...);
         // start using the session to run commands, do SCP/SFTP, create local/remote port forwarding, etc...